ZHANGJIALELLLLL/CP3407.2026/Iteration_1.md

 - The homepage and navigation provide a simple and consistent user experience.
 - The About page clearly explains the purpose of the platform.
 - The Mental Health Resources page provides useful support information for students.
-- GitHub Issues, commits and pull requests were used to manage the team's work.
+- GitHub Issues and direct commits to `main` were used to manage the team's work.

 ### What could be improved